 Your First Simple Button

-I would suggesting having a channel list to hand, such as this one from TV Channel Lists.
+It is worth having a channel list to hand for reference, such as this one from TV Channel Lists, which covers all Sky Q channels in the UK and Ireland.

 New Dashboard

-In the Home Assistant, let’s start with a clear and fresh, brand new dashboard by using a browser and going to settings > Dashboards and press the Add Dashboard button and select to add a new dashboard from scratch.
+In Home Assistant, start with a fresh dashboard.
+In a web browser, go to Settings > Dashboards, press the Add Dashboard button and choose to create a new one from scratch.

-To the top right corner there are a number of options and we want to click on the pencil icon to start editing the dashboard.
+In the top right corner there are a few options.
+Click the pencil icon to begin editing.

 A Script